mshdjren/RCAS/README.md

 ````

 ## License
-A patent application for XMP has been submitted and is under review for registration.
-XMP is licensed under the CC-BY-NC-SA-4.0 license limiting any commercial use.
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.